alandipert/mathemagician/README.md

 ## Thanks

-Thanks to Patrick Brown for the idea, and to the Durham Clojure class for their assistance.
+Thanks to Patrick Brown for the idea, Jon Distad for pairing with me on the initial implementation, and to the Durham Clojure Roadshow class for their participation.

 ## License